Raid on the Medway: Dutch approach

-The attack
+Attack

 The Dutch fleet arrived at the Isle of Sheppey on 10 June, and launched an attack on the incomplete Garrison Point Fort.
 Captain Jan van Brakel in Vrede, ("peace") followed by two other men-of-war, sailed as close to the fort as possible to engage it with cannon fire.
 Sir Edward Spragge was in command of the ships at anchor in the Medway and those off Sheerness, but the only ship able to defend against the Dutch was the frigate Unity, which was stationed off the fort.

 Unity was supported by a number of ketches and fireships at Garrison Point, and by the fort, where sixteen guns had been hastily placed.
 Unity fired one broadside, but then, when attacked by a Dutch fireship, she withdrew up the Medway, followed by the English fireships and ketches.
 The Dutch fired on the fort; two men were hit.
 It then transpired that no surgeon was available and most of the soldiers of the Scottish garrison now deserted.
 Seven remained, but their position became untenable when some 800 Dutch marines landed about a mile away.
 With Sheerness thus lost, its guns being captured by the Dutch and the building blown up, Spragge sailed up river for Chatham on his yacht Henrietta.
 Many officers were now assembled there: Spragge himself, the next day also Monck and several men of the admiralty board.
 All gave orders countermanding those of the others so that utter confusion reigned.